Resident Support Services

-We have helped previous clients to resolve problems around housing, education, benefits, finance, relationships and much more.
+We have helped previous clients to resolve problems around education, benefits, finance, and much more.
 If we are unable to help you, we usually know someone who is.

-Services are delivered from our offices near Latimar road is open to anyone who can access or office.
+Services are delivered from our offices near Latimer road is open to anyone who can access or office.

 Peer Circles offers practical and emotional support to reduce social isolation, build skills and confidence, and work towards employment.

 The project is specifically aimed at people who are highly marginalised and need help to address multiple and complex issues including homelessness, a history of offending, substance misuse and difficulties engaging with mainstream services.
 A women's service is also available for women with complex needs.